DepressedBunnys/GBF-Timers/README.md

 34. Fixed a bug that would give no progress bar if the user passed a certain percentage point
 35. Fixed a bug that would look for an active session in the daily login command
 36. Fixed a bug that would not check if the user has enough XP to level up
+37. Fixed a bug that would level up both account and semester if one of them leveled up
+38. Fixed a bug that would not save the new date when the user claimed the daily reward

 GBF Timers is now available for public use and the source code is now open source.